gotgenes/getignore/README.md

 ### get

 Use the `get` command to obtain gitignore patterns from remote repositories.
 By default, it will obtain patterns from the [GitHub gitignore repository](https://github.com/github/gitignore), and write these patterns to the `.gitignore` file in the current working directory.
-Simply pass in the names of the ignore files you wish to retrieve (without the `.gitignore` extension).
+Simply pass in the names of the ignore files you wish to retrieve.

 For example,